lukiafang/bamazon/README.md

 An interactive storefront runs in the console using node.

-just run an npm install at gitbash terminal.
+ run an npm install at gitbash terminal.

+run schema at Mysql